buttonpushertv/atom-keyboard-cheatsheet/README.md

 [Tabbed Text Version](https://github.com/buttonpushertv/atom-keyboard-cheatsheet/blob/master/atom-default-keybinds.txt)

-Please submit any suggestions, additions of corrections as Issues and I'll try to incorporate them.
-This is just a little side thing I do, so I can't promise rapid turn-around on revisions, but I do use this myself, on the regular, so I'm open to what others think should be in there.
+Please submit any suggestions, additions, or corrections as Issues here on Github and I'll try to incorporate them.
+This is just a little side thing I'm doing, so I can't promise rapid turn-around on revisions, but I do use this myself regularly, so I'm open to what others think should be in there or tweaked.

+Thanks & Enjoy!

 ![CC-BY-SA-4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png "CC-BY-SA-4.0")
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.